Home

 And it's that which makes you come back the next year to see it all again.
 Never mind if you're thousands of miles away.

 If you're in London and want to watch it right from the riverside, make sure you arrive early.
 This is a popular event, remember?
-If you can't bag a space to stand and cheer, there will be large screens at Bishops Park, Fulham and Furnival Gardens, Hammersmith.
+Here's a link to the course map so that you can plan your visit.

 And for those of us who can't make it to the river, this can still be a fun day out.
 Most pubs will show the race.
 Or you can watch from the comfort of your home over a late lunch or afternoon tea, with a drink or two.